oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Third Party Hosting {#third-party-hosting}

-If the roles of the Issuer and the Status Provider are performed by two different entities, this may give additional privacy assurances as the Issuer has no means to identity the Relying Party or its request.
+If the roles of the Issuer and the Status Provider are performed by two different entities, this may give additional privacy assurances as the Issuer has no means to identify the Relying Party or its request.

-Third Party hosting may also allow for greater scalability, as the Status List Tokens may be served by operators with greater resources, like CDNS.
+Third Party hosting may also allow for greater scalability, as the Status List Tokens may be served by operators with greater resources, like CDNs.

 # Implementation Considerations {#implementation}